 Erasmus + Charter

-The Lifelong Learning Program (ERASMUS), funded by the European Union, promotes mobility and the exchange of students, teachers and staff in Europe.
+The Lifelong Learning Programme (ERASMUS), funded by the European Union, promotes the mobility and exchange of students, teachers and staff within Europe.

-IPAC has been active in Erasmus for more than 25 years, proof of this is its achievement of the Erasmus + Charter for 2014-2020.
+IPAC has been involved in Erasmus for more than 20 years, as evidenced by the fact that it has been awarded the Erasmus + Charter for 2022-2027.

-Students wishing to participate in the Erasmus mobility study program and to benefit from the Erasmus scholarship can make themselves known to the international office.
+Students and administrative or teaching staff wishing to participate in the Erasmus study mobility programme and benefit from the Erasmus grant can contact the International Office.

-The Diploma Supplement is a document that accompanies all higher education diplomas.
-It describes the knowledge and skills acquired (nature, level, content, etc.) to obtain the higher education diploma.
-The Diploma Supplement is a personalized document (mentioning the options and internships carried out) that is recognized throughout Europe.
-It makes it possible to clearly present the content and value of the diploma with an employer or a higher institution in another country.
+The Diploma Supplement is a document that accompanies all higher education degrees.
+It describes the knowledge and skills acquired (nature, level, content, etc.) to obtain the higher education qualification.
+The Diploma Supplement is a personalized document (including options and internships), recognized throughout Europe, which allows the content and value of the diploma to be clearly presented to an employer or a higher education institution in another country.

-The Diploma Supplement was developed jointly by the European Commission, UNESCO and the Council of Europe.
-The Diploma Supplement is written in a language widely spoken in the European Union and is issued to all graduate students automatically.
-It is free of charge.
+The Diploma Supplement has been developed jointly by the European Commission, UNESCO and the Council of Europe.
+The Diploma Supplement is written in a language widely spoken in the European Union and is issued to all graduate students automatically and free of charge.

-The European Credit Transfer System (ECTS) is a learner-centered accumulation and transfer system based on the transparency of learning outcomes and processes.
-Aiming at facilitating the planning, issuance, evaluation and validation of diploma and learning units as well as student mobility.
-The ECTS system is widely used in traditional higher education and can be applied to other lifelong learning activities.
-ECTS credits are based on the workload required by the student to achieve the expected results at the end of the training process.
+The European Credit Transfer and Accumulation System (ECTS) is a learner-centred credit transfer and accumulation system based on the transparency of learning outcomes and processes.
+It aims to facilitate the planning, delivery, assessment and validation of degrees and learning units as well as student mobility.
+ECTS is widely used in traditional higher education and can be applied to other lifelong learning activities.
+ECTS credits are based on the workload required by the student to achieve the expected outcomes of the learning process.